International Mountain Guides Climbing and Mountaineering Expeditions

 FEET:

-[ ]Medium to medium heavy weight hiking boots (an all leather boot will work best; beware of all fabric boots-they may not offer enough support; make sure whatever you wear is broken in & very comfortable; treat the leather multiple times with waterproofing)
+[ ]Medium to medium heavy weight waterproof hiking boots — with suitable ankle support; make sure whatever you wear is broken in and very comfortable; if leather, treat the boot multiple times with waterproofing)

-[ ]Wool or synthetic socks (2-3 complete changes)
+[ ]Wool or wool/synthetic blend socks (2-3 complete changes)

 LOWER BODY: